Deep Throats: Plot

 Meg is employed as an intern for Mayor West after doing an interview with him.
 The family is impressed by this news, and Brian feels pressured that he is becoming the "new Meg" due to him not having a job.
 Brian decides to become a taxicab driver, but soon becomes intent on exposing the corruption of Mayor West after receiving a $400 parking ticket for parking his taxi in a handicapped zone.
 When discussing his corruption beliefs with Meg, she argues that Mayor West is a nice person and that Brian should drop it.
 Stewie, after learning of Brian's intentions, decides to help.
 After meeting in a parking lot with a whistleblower, Kermit the Frog, Brian discovers where Mayor West will be that night, and follows him to a motel with Stewie.

-Spying on West through the motel wall, they discover he's in a romantic relationship with Meg.
+Spying on West through the motel wall, they discover he is in a romantic relationship with Meg.
 Seeing this as an ideal opportunity to take West down, Brian photographs the two together in romantic scenes and threatens to reveal them to the press.
-After Meg finds out, she confronts West, who says he and Meg should separate due to the negative press which will follow - because even though he's used to it, he does not want Meg's life to be ruined, stating how much he really cares about her.
-They separate, with Mayor West telling Meg that even though he's leaving her, he'll always love her.
-Brian, having secretly heard this, realizes he has made a mistake, destroys the images, and apologizes to Meg that he lost sight of what was really important.
+After Meg finds out, she confronts West, who decides to break up with her due to the negative press, adding that even though he is used to it, he does not want Meg's life to be ruined, stating how much he really cares about her.
+Brian, having secretly heard this, realizes he has made a mistake, destroys the photos, and apologizes to Meg for losing sight of what was really important.
 His taxicab, however, is destroyed by Cleveland, believing Brian refused to give him a ride.

 Meanwhile, Peter and Lois decide to participate in a community talent show with a folk-singing act they did in the 1980s.
 They have a hard time, however, writing new songs and start to smoke marijuana for inspiration, annoying the family.
 At one point, Peter rips out a piece of his guitar with his teeth and eats it, and him and Lois lie on the sofa naked in front of Brian and Stewie.
-At the show, they initially appear to wow the entire crowd with their performance, but, later, they realize that they lost.
-Chris reveals he was in the audience and then explains that they were completely high and they just shouted "Aah!" to the crowd while plodding chords on the guitar before preaching the dangers of marijuana to Lois and Peter.
+Smoking before the show, they initially appear to wow the entire crowd with their performance, but, later, they realize that they lost.
+Chris, having watched the show, reveals that they were completely high and too disoriented to actually sing their song.
+He then preaches the dangers of marijuana to Lois and Peter.